magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

    later, when we'll persist our experiment into the `reagent.cljs` source file.

-Also copy the `base.css` file from the react tutorial to the `html/css` directory of the `modern-cljs` project to obtain the same basic page style.
+Also copy the `base.css` file from the React Tutorial to the `html/css` directory of the `modern-cljs` project to obtain the same basic page style.